MUSIC IN THE SCHOOLS

 As music programs in schools continue to decline, the Music Performance Trust Fund has been increasing its support and commitment in this area.
 At present, approximately 35% of available funds are earmarked for in-school programming.
 The MPTF is proud to co-sponsor programs that not only present live music to the children, but also incorporate historic, instrumental and theoretical workshops.
 To continue its funding of these invaluable programs, MPTF is broadening its local and nationwide search for philanthropic support.
 Below represents just a few of MPTF’s invaluable school programs.

-We supported 485 school program performances during our 2018-19 fiscal year.
+The MPTF supported 528 school program performances during our 2022-23 fiscal year.
+Over $660,000 was committed to fund these events, the largest music education expenditure in over two decades.
 From contemporary jazz and Latin jazz, to big bands, and from opera to chamber groups and full orchestras, professional musicians brought opportunities for musical discovery to young people from kindergarten to 12th grade throughout North America.

 Professional musicians are often educators themselves, earning advanced degrees and vast stage experience.
 Their school program performances introduce students to musical diversity, the rich history of musical composition, and the array of instrumentation, from brass to woodwinds, strings to percussion.